-Withholding Taxes.
+9.1 Withholding Taxes.
 Will any part of payments on receivables by the obligors to the seller or the purchaser be subject to withholding taxes in your jurisdiction?
 Does the answer depend on the nature of the receivables, whether they bear interest, their term to maturity, or where the seller or the purchaser is located?
 In the case of a sale of trade receivables at a discount, is there a risk that the discount will be recharacterised in whole or in part as interest?
 In the case of a sale of trade receivables where a portion of the purchase price is payable upon collection of the receivable, is there a risk that the deferred purchase price will be recharacterised in whole or in part as interest?
 If withholding taxes might apply, what are the typical methods for eliminating or reducing withholding taxes?

 The Securitisation Tax Law has established the tax regime applicable to the securitisation transactions carried out under the Securitisation Law.
 Its main goal was to ensure a tax-neutral treatment to the securitisation transactions set up by each one of the securitisation vehicles provided for in the Securitisation Law.
-Therefore, under Articles 2/5 and 3/4 of the Securitisation Tax Law, there is no withholding tax on (i) the payments made by the purchaser (an STC and FTC) to the seller in respect of the purchase of the receivables, (ii) the payments by the obligors under the loans, or (iii) the payments of collections by the servicer (who is usually also the seller) to the purchaser are not subject to Portuguese withholding tax.
+Therefore, under Articles 2/5 and 3/4 of the Securitisation Tax Law, there is no Portuguese withholding tax on (i) the payments made by the purchaser (an STC and FTC) to the seller in respect of the purchase of the receivables, (ii) the payments by the obligors under the loans, or (iii) the payments of collections by the servicer (who is usually also the seller) to the purchaser.

 The nature or the characteristics of the receivables and the location of the seller do not have any influence on the tax regime referred to above.
 However, the purchaser must be an STC or FTC resident for tax purposes in Portugal in order to benefit from the special tax regime.
-There is no recharacterisation risk of the deferred purchase price as payments of collections are not subject to withholding tax.